GeoscienceAustralia/digitalearthau/docs/connect/install.rst

    sh /g/data/v10/public/digitalearthau/install.sh

-You can then launch Jupyter Notebooks, with the Digital Earth Australia environment preconfigured, by double-clicking the icon.
+You can then launch Jupyter Notebook, with the Digital Earth Australia environment preconfigured, by double-clicking the icon.
 From within this environment you can access the notebooks from the User Guide below, or create your own notebooks to work with Digital Earth Australia.

 Shutting Down VDI